Work in progress. Am aiming to write updates daily.

 Interesting convo, though.
 After abandoning his first franchise, my father married a Thai woman though an agency.
 When I was 11 he showed me a letter she sent him saying ‘I love you,’ in broken English.
 He was all, forget about your crazy bitch mother, look at your old man the stud kicking romance goals.
 Class act if ever there was one.
 I didn’t like her either and never made any attempt to stay in touch after he died, but last I heard she felt about the same way as yesterday’s taxi driver . . . like after being in this country for decades.
 Makes total sense.
 Australia is no different to the US when it comes to that line from Killing Them Softly:

 You don’t live in Australia for a good life, you live in Australia for a killing.
+Community is for woke left wing terrorist faggots.
 I feel sorry for migrants, I’m pretty sure a lot of them learn that one the hard way.

 III